bb7hn/Mr.-Maxim/README.md

 Mr. MAXIM lets you create photos using special text and photo(or logo)

--   Add your sentence list as json, csv, txt or pythonlist
+-   Add your sentence list as json format in txt file
--   Add your logo to img directories
+-   Add your logo to img directories(logo.jpg)
+-   Run main.py
 -   Magic(Look into output folder)

 # How To Use?

 -   Copy your logo jpeg into img directory
--   Copy your text file(JSON, CSV , TXT) main directory
+-   Copy your text file(JSON Format TXT File) to main directory
 -   Run main.py
 -   All of your images created into output directory

 # How Can I Customize?

 -   Open Config.py with text editor
--   You will see all the configuration information in here (Backgroundcolor, Textcolor, Default font and font size, Default font type, Default canvas height and width, Default Text and Output quality)
+-   You will see all the configuration information in here (Backgroundcolor, Textcolor, Default font and font size, Default font type, Default canvas height and width, Logo resize options)

 ### Installation